 - People: The cornerstone of our approach is helping people live better lives.
 We champion diversity, equity and inclusion and are committed to the education, development, and wellbeing of our employees, while working to create better health outcomes. - Communities: The communities where we live, work and source are the bedrock of our operational success.
-We are dedicated to improving lives across our supply chain, whether it is helping farming communities build and adapt to change or encouraging our employees to get involved to make our world a better place through charitable giving efforts and volunteerism. - Planet: We are committed to lessening the effects of climate change by adhering to science-based targets for greenhouse gas reduction.
+We are dedicated to improving lives across our supply chain, whether it is helping farming communities build and adapt to climate change or encouraging our employees to get involved to make our world a better place through charitable giving efforts and volunteerism. - Planet: We are committed to lessening the effects of climate change by adhering to science-based targets for greenhouse gas reduction.
 We also work to reduce energy consumption, improve waste recycling in our facilities, and improve water efficiency.

-While our Board has general oversight of ESG matters, the charter of the Nominating and Corporate Governance Committee requires the committee to lead the oversight of our corporate responsibility programs relating to ESG matters, except to the extent reserved for the full Board or another committee of the Board, as detailed below.
-As part of this oversight, our Board and its committees regularly review our material initiatives and policies related to ESG matters and assess progress with respect to our ESG commitments.
+While the Board has general oversight of ESG matters, the Charter of the Nominating and Corporate Governance Committee requires the committee to lead the oversight of our corporate responsibility programs relating to ESG matters, except to the extent reserved for the full Board or another committee of the Board, as detailed below.
+As part of this oversight, the Board and its committees regularly review our material initiatives and policies related to ESG matters and assess progress with respect to our ESG commitments.

-Day-to-day management of ESG matters is led by our PLP Governing Council, which is responsible for providing overall coordination and strategic direction for driving PLP and its ESG components.
-The PLP Governing Council is led by McCormick's President, Global Flavor Solutions and Chief Administrative Officer and is composed of senior executives, including McCormick's Chief Sustainability Officer, with direct responsibility for a variety of functional areas, including sales and marketing, supply chain, human resources, packaging, sourcing, community relations, and communications.
-This cross-functional senior leadership steering committee is tasked to integrate the Company's PLP strategy with overall business strategy, including identification and approval of initiatives, investments, and resources for ESG matters.
-The PLP Governing Council reports regularly to the Board and its Committees on ESG topics covering strategy and risks to major plans of action and key performance indicators.
-The PLP Governing Council also separately reports to McCormick's Management Committee, which is the top-level senior management committee.
+Day-to-day management of ESG matters is led by our PLP Governing Council, which is a cross-functional senior leadership steering committee that is responsible for integrating the PLP strategy with overall business strategy, including identification and approval of initiatives, investments, and resources for PLP goals and related ESG commitments.
+The PLP Governing Council was led by McCormick's Executive Vice President, Global Flavor Solutions and Chief Administrative Officer in 2023 and will be led by McCormick's Chief Growth Officer in 2024.
+The PLP Governing Council includes McCormick's Chief Sustainability Officer and other senior executives with direct responsibility for a variety of functional areas, including sales and marketing, supply chain, human relations, packaging, sourcing, quality, community relations, and communications.
+PLP leaders report regularly to the Board and Board Committees on ESG topics covering strategy and risks to major plans of action and key performance indicators.
+The PLP Governing Council separately reports to McCormick's Management Committee, which is the top-level senior management committee.